bzshang/af-concurrency-samples/README.md

 install the PI AF Client in order to build and run this project.

-You'll want to enable NuGet package restore in Visual Studio, as we depend on three groups of NuGet packages:
+You'll want to enable NuGet package restore in Visual Studio, as we depend on two groups of NuGet packages:
  * _Xunit_: The Xunit unit testing framework.
 We'll use this framework to lay out and prove assumptions about how the AF SDK operates.
- * _Newtonsoft.Json_: The community-standard JSON serializer for .NET.
-Used in this solution to demonstrate a unit of work that a user might want to perform on an object in the AF SDK.
  * _SimpleImpersonation_: A lightweight library for logging on as and impersonating other users.
 We'll use this to demonstrate some properties about how AF SDK works in multi-user scenarios.